Border Cities

 2019: Fourth Border Regions Development Conference

-It is important to note that all previous editions were held in collaboration with the Pan-American Federation of Architects' Associations - FPAA.
-In this 2023 edition, the collaboration will be extended, through shared organisation and also with the anticipation of simultaneous events in other countries.
+It is important to note that all previous editions were held in collaboration with the Pan American Federation of Architects Associations - FPAA.
+In this 2023 edition, the collaboration will be expanded, through shared organization and also with the anticipation of simultaneous events in other countries.

-Faced with the various phenomena affecting today's cities, architects, urban planners and researchers have extra challenges in urban issues that focus on the problems of border cities.
-These cities have their own socio-economic dynamics due to their international character, with extensive reflections on their forms of organisation within the territory.
-Despite being strategic, border regions are generally economically underdeveloped, marked by the difficulty of accessing public goods and services, and historically remain "militarised" by the state.
+Faced with the various phenomena that affect today's cities, architects, urban planners and researchers have extra challenges in urban issues that focus on the problems of border cities.
+These cities have their own socioeconomic dynamics due to their international character, with extensive reflections on their forms of organization within the territory.
+Despite being strategic, border regions are generally economically underdeveloped, marked by the difficulty of accessing public goods and services and historically remain "militarized" by the State.

 There are many differences, but also many interactions.
-It is therefore essential to think about strategies for optimising development policies.
+It is therefore essential to think of strategies for optimizing development policies.
 This process must be continuous and permanent, and as broad as possible, involving all sectors of society.

-One of the case studies we have in Brazil - and of great importance for South America - is the Merco-city of Foz do Iguaçu in Paraná - a modern commercial, tourist and service centre - located in Brazilian territory and an important entry point for foreigners into the country and the neighbouring territories of Paraguay and Argentina.
-Added to this was the Itaipú hydroelectric power plant, whose construction during the military regime caused the number of inhabitants to practically quadruple in just a decade, from 33,970 in 1970 to 136,320 in 1980.
+One of the case studies we have in Brazil -and of great importance for South America- is the Merco-city of Foz do Iguaçu in Paraná -a modern commercial, tourist and service warehouse- located in Brazilian territory and an important entry point for foreigners in the country and in the bordering territories of Paraguay and Argentina.
+In addition to this, the Itaipú hydroelectric power plant, whose construction during the Military Regime caused the number of inhabitants to practically quadruple in just a decade, from 33,970 inhabitants in 1970 to 136,320 in 1980.
 This fact generated serious social problems that are still unresolved.
 This municipality, for example, in 2009 led the ranking of homicides among adolescents in the country, according to data released by the Brazilian government in partnership with UNICEF.
-Even in this region, one of the most important ecological reserves of Mercosur remains almost intact, where the Iguazu Falls are located.
+Even in this region, one of the most important ecological reserves of Mercosur remains almost intact, where the Iguassu Falls are located.
 One of the largest in the world.

-Today, Foz do Iguaçu has an estimated population of 267,000 inhabitants.
-In addition to the floating and tourist population, it provides the daily flow of 30,000 cars through Ponte da Amizade, the main connection between Brazil and Paraguay.
+Today, Foz do Iguaçu has an estimated population of 267 thousand inhabitants.
+In addition to the floating population and tourists, which provides the daily flow of 30,000 cars through Ponte da Amizade, the main connection between Brazil and Paraguay.

 And it was in this scenario that we took the Foz do Iguaçu Charter, at the pre-conference of the Regional Seminar-South Cone, sent to the III International Conference on Urban Development in Border Cities.
-This document outlines the basic principles that architects and urban planners should take into account when thinking and planning cities and towns with international borders as a single settlement, a continuous territory with multicultural characteristics, considering the limitations of traditional institutional arrangements for the management of urban and regional space.
-"Economic and social complexities operate as potentialities, determining the dimension of their development".
+A document that outlines the basic principles that architects and urban planners should take into account when thinking and planning cities and towns with international borders as a single settlement, a continuous territory with multicultural characteristics, considering the limitations of traditional institutional arrangements for managing urban and regional space.
+"Economic and social complexities operate as potentialities, determining the dimension of their development."

-Consequently, the Charter suggests that existing knowledge and joint thinking initiatives in border cities be raised and systematised, especially the proposals of Cultivando Águas Boas (Itaipu); the Itaipu Technological Park (PTI); the University of Latin American Integration (UNILA); the Guaraní Aquifer; the Águas Grandes Project; and the Restoration of Public Spaces in Ciudad del Este.
-At the same time, the need to inventory the stock of public and private areas with a view to implementing structuring projects in the regional territorial organisation is highlighted.
+Consequently, the Charter suggests raising and systematizing existing knowledge and joint thinking initiatives in border cities, especially the proposals of Cultivating Águas Boas (Itaipu); Itaipu Technological Park (PTI); the University of Latin American Integration (UNILA); Guarani Aquifer; Águas Grandes Project, Restoration of Public Spaces in Ciudad del Este.
+At the same time, the need to inventory the stock of public and private areas with a view to implementing structuring projects in the regional territorial organization is highlighted.

 Following these conclusions, the FPAA and its member entities are seeking to sign terms of cooperation with UNILA.
-At the same time, they seek to articulate a commitment to integrated planning between the municipalities of the border region's urban agglomerate, public managers and civil society.
+At the same time, they seek to articulate a commitment to integrated planning between the municipalities of the urban agglomerate of the border region, public managers and civil society.

 It is clear that decisions for border cities, whatever they may be, depend on complex but possible articulations.
-In the specific case of Foz do Iguaçu, we must encourage the participation of architects and urban planners in social and governmental organisations with cross-border representation, with a view to strengthening a better understanding of the need for integrated regional planning - at the level of the triple border countries - Brazil, Argentina, Paraguay.
+In the specific case of Foz do Iguaçu, we should encourage the participation of architects and urban planners in social and governmental organizations with cross-border representation, with a view to strengthening a better understanding of the need for integrated regional planning - in the scope of the triple border countries - Brazil, Argentina, Paraguay.

 We believe, therefore, that the initial paradigms and basic principles for the solution of the serious problems of border cities have been presented.
 It now remains for us, for all interested entities, based on what was defined in the Foz do Iguaçu Charter and for that city, to transform the particular concepts into general concepts, in order to guarantee the integral development of these regions.